anon-123456789/isc-text-lists/README.md

-# This repo isn't working properly right now.
-So I archived it.
-I will undo that when I feel like working on this again.

 # Text Lists for the Internet Storm Center (ISC) API
+> [!IMPORTANT]
-> IMPORTANT: This repository and distribution of ISC data is completely unofficial.
+> This repository and distribution of ISC data is completely unofficial.
 I am not associated with them in any way.

 # Why does this exist?
 The [Internet Storm Center API](https://isc.sans.edu/api/) has plain text as an output option, but it isn't the right format expected by OPNsense and probably a lot of other firewalls.
 The scripts in this repository create compatible plain text lists directly from the JSON data (which is easier to parse).